-The Project's contribution processing service also is similar to other contribution processing platforms the Commission has approved in the past.
-See, e.g., Advisory Opinion 2015-15 (WeSupportThat.com); Advisory Opinion 2011-06 (Democracy Engine) (web-based payment service that offered ability to make contributions to political committees).
-Like these prior requestors, the Project proposes to charge its users fees for collecting and forwarding their contributions to recipient committees.
-According to the request, the Project's fees are intended to cover its operating costs and to generate a "commercially reasonable profit."
+1 The Project's contribution processing service also is similar to other contribution 2 processing platforms the Commission has approved in the past.
+See, e.g., Advisory Opinion 3 2015-15 (WeSupportThat.com); Advisory Opinion 2011-06 (Democracy Engine) (web-based 4 payment service that offered ability to make contributions to political committees).
+Like these 5 prior requestors, the Project proposes to charge its users fees for collecting and forwarding their 6 contributions to recipient committees.
+According to the request, the Project's fees are intended 7 to cover its operating costs and to generate a "commercially reasonable profit."
 AOR006.
-The

-- 1 Project will not be providing a service to the committees other than the processing of payments, - and will not relieve the recipient committees of any expenses they would otherwise incur. - 3 Therefore, as the Commission concluded in previous advisory opinions, the fees that users will - 4 pay are not contributions to the Project because they are not gifts or donations to the Project but, - 5 rather, commercial payments in exchange for its processing services.
-See, e.g., Advisory - 6 Opinion 2015-08 (Repledge) at 8-9; Advisory Opinion 2012-22 (skimmerhat) at 6; Advisory - 7 Opinion 2011-06 (Democracy Engine) at 6; see also Advisory Opinion 2006-08 (Brooks) at 4. - 8 Nor will the users' fees be contributions to the recipient committees, because those amounts will - 9 not be transferred to the committees and will not relieve the recipient committees of a cost they - would otherwise incur. - 11 2.
-May the Project limit the available pool of recipient committees to which users - can make contributions without the services provided to users or the fees paid for those - 13 services being considered a contribution to the recipient committees included on the App? - 14 Yes, the Project may limit the possible recipient committees to which users can make - 15 contributions through the App without the services provided or the fees paid for those services - being considered a contribution to the recipient committees. - 17 The Commission has previously concluded that a commercial vendor, providing services - to political committees under 11 C.F.R. § 114.2(f)(1), need not make its services available to - committees representing all political ideologies, but rather may establish objective business - criteria to protect the commercial viability of its business without making contributions to the - 21 committees that meet those criteria.
-See Advisory Opinion 2012-28 (CTIA The Wireless - Association) at 3, 8-9 (no contribution to committee where "wireless service providers may
+The 8 Project will not be providing a service to the committees other than the processing of payments, 9 and will not relieve the recipient committees of any expenses they would otherwise incur.
+10 Therefore, as the Commission concluded in previous advisory opinions, the fees that users will 11 pay are not contributions to the Project because they are not gifts or donations to the Project but, 12 rather, commercial payments in exchange for its processing services.
+See, e.g., Advisory 13 Opinion 2015-08 (Repledge) at 8-9; Advisory Opinion 2012-22 (skimmerhat) at 6; Advisory 14 Opinion 2011-06 (Democracy Engine) at 6; see also Advisory Opinion 2006-08 (Brooks) at 4.
+Nor will the users' fees be contributions to the recipient committees, because those amounts will 15 16 be retained by the Project and not transferred to the committees, and they will not relieve the 17 recipient committees of a cost they would otherwise incur.
+2. 18 May the Project limit the available pool of recipient committees to which users can make contributions without the services provided to users - or the fees paid for those services - being considered a contribution to the recipient committees included on the App?

+Yes, the Project may limit the possible recipient committees to which users can make contributions through the App without the services provided or the fees paid for those services being considered a contribution to the recipient committees.

-1 decide, due to commercial considerations, to accept proposals from some political committees 2 and not others"); Advisory Opinion 2012-26 (Cooper for Congress et al.) at 10 (no contribution 3 to committee where its participation was subject to "objective and commercially reasonable" 4 criteria); Advisory Opinion 2006-34 (Working Assets) at 2-3 (describing requestor's proposed 5 use of "common commercial principles" to determine partner entities' commercial viability).
-6 Similarly, businesses that provide services to contributors, such as those that process 7 payments for contributions or provide information about candidates and elections, may also rely 8 on commercial considerations to target customers and limit the range of services provided, 9 without making any contributions themselves.
-Here, the Project proposes to select only 10 Democratic candidates as Featured Candidates, and plans to market its App and services to 11 Democratic users, based on its determination that this is the best way to attract users and 12 promote the Project's commercial success in the current political environment.
-Although the 13 Project will allow users to make contributions only to the Featured Candidates, it will select 14 candidates it believes will increase user participation and use of the App, based on its own 15 research and analysis and user feedback.
-The Project has determined that featuring Democratic candidates in swing districts on the App is the most marketable way for it to provide a service to 16 17 users, by helping them identify which candidates will benefit most from their contributions.
-18 AOR007.
-Limiting the pool of recipient committees as proposed thus does not raise concerns that the Project is selecting the committees to influence the outcome of an election.
+The Commission has previously concluded that a commercial vendor, providing services to political committees under 11 C.F.R. § 114.2(f)(1), need not make its services available to committees representing all political ideologies, but rather may establish objective business criteria to protect the commercial viability of its business without making contributions to the committees that meet those criteria.
+See Advisory Opinion 2012-28 (CTIA - The Wireless Association) at 3, 8-9 (no contribution to committee where "wireless service providers may decide, due to commercial considerations, to accept proposals from some political committees and not others"); Advisory Opinion 2012-26 (Cooper for Congress et al.) at 10 (no contribution to committee where its participation was subject to "objective and commercially reasonable" criteria); Advisory Opinion 2006-34 (Working Assets) at 2-3 (describing requestor's proposed use of "common commercial principles" to determine partner entities' commercial viability).

+Similarly, businesses that provide services to contributors, such as those that process payments for contributions or provide information about candidates and elections, may also rely on commercial considerations to target customers and limit the range of services provided, without making any contributions themselves.
+Here, the Project proposes to select only Democratic candidates as Featured Candidates, and plans to market its App and services to Democratic users, based on its determination that this is the best way to attract users and promote the Project's commercial success in the current political environment.
+Although the Project will allow users to make contributions only to the Featured Candidates, it will not